eMC - trusted, up to date and comprehensive information about medicines

 - Jaundice

-- Marked increase of blood pressure
+- Marked increase in blood pressure

 - Malignancies affecting the blood or leukaemias in remission